Cloud8/Metablock/Readme.md

   Shanghai is under development and not feature complete.

-###TODO

-  - Check if SERVICE keyword works as expected to query distributed sparql sources
-  - Most bibliographic data source have authority and title data separated.
-    It may make sence to index RDF data to separate solr cores.
+### Compile

+  Only Java 7 and upwards...

 ###May be later

-  - add a knowledge base for indexing well known external sparql services.
-  - add an OAI server to expose metadata from the local store as xml again.
+  - add an OAI server to expose metadata from the local store as RDF/XML

 ###Collaboration
   We're *open to pull requests*!
 If you'd like to collaborate,